zero68/maslowschool/README.md

-Here are the files which belong to Maslow School website.
+Here are the files which belong to Maslow School's website.

 Since this repo is public, some files have been deleted.